1934 FIFA World Cup squads

 The 1934 FIFA World Cup was an international football tournament that was held in Italy from 27 May to 10 June 1934.
-Below are the squads registered by the 16 national teams involved in the tournament.
+Below are the squads the 16 national teams registered in the tournament.

-Brazil and Czechoslovakia were the only teams to have players from foreign clubs.
+Brazil and Czechoslovakia were the only teams that had players from foreign clubs.

-Rosters include reserves, alternates, and pre-selected players that may have participated in qualifiers and/or pre-tournament friendlies but not in the finals themselves.
+Rosters include reserves, alternates, and pre-selected players who may have participated in qualifiers and/or pre-tournament friendlies but not in the finals themselves.